garimpeiro-it/node-key-sender/README.md

 - Delay between keys;
 - Delay for each pressed key or each combination;
 - Possibility to map key codes;
-- Case correction for text
+- Case correction for text;
 - Multi platform (it will work in all operation systems that Java can run);
 - It will send the key to the current focused application in the operational system.